18 Wheeler Truck Accident Lawyers Serving Albany, Georgia Since 1984

 Failure to comply with these safety concerns and inability to follow the rules of the road will endanger fellow motorists.
 Most truck drivers are trained professionals.
 However, when a truck driver and his/her employer are liable for injuries or death caused by breach of a duty of care or violation of Georgia or federal laws, our attorneys at Montlick and Associates understand the complexity of trucking cases.
 Moreoever, we understand how seriously these accident change our clients lives and, in the appropriate cases, investigate the circumstances of the accident, including forcing the trucking company to preserve valuable black box data, inspecting the truck itself, interviewing witnesses and others.
 We fight hard on behalf of our trucking accident clients in order to obtain for them badly needed compensation, including compensation for medical expenses, lost wages, permanent disability, Pain and Suffering, and punitive damages if the at fault driver’s conduct rose to the level of gross negligence.

 If you have been injured or lost a family member in a truck accident caused by negligence, call Montlick & Associates, Attorneys at Law for your free consultation today.
-Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 35 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Montlick & Associates represents those who suffer serious injuries throughout all of Georgia and the Southeast, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.

 No matter where you are located our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at https://www.montlick.com and use our Free Case Evaluation Form or 24-hour live chat.